tsmith512/bframes/content/docs/cookbook/ffmpeg/broadcast.md

 If you get a `fontconfig` "file not found" error, confirm the `fontfile` path exists.

-## Render a Timestam as a Test Signal
+## Render a Timestamp as a Test Signal

 Relatedly, instead of a server-time clock, use an `HH:MM:SS.mmm` timestamp clock: